Linda Crampton is a writer and teacher with an honors degree in biology. She loves to study nature and write about living things.

 The fur on an aardwolf's back and on the back of its neck is longer than on the rest of the body and is known as a mane.
 The mane is black or dark grey and is raised when the aardwolf is frightened or aggressive.
 This makes the animal look larger than it really is.
 It also makes it look more intimidating.

 Like hyenas, an aardwolf has longer front legs than back legs, so it appears to have a sloping back.
-This effect is less noticeable than in hyenas, however.
+This effect is often less noticeable than in hyenas, however.
 Aardwolves have four toes on each back foot, like a hyena, but five toes on each front foot.
 Hyenas have only four toes on each front foot.

 The aardwolf is a small animal.
 Adults weigh between 8 and 12 kilograms (17.6 to 26.5 pounds) and are about 0.5 metres tall (1.6 feet) at the shoulder.
 Their average head and body length is about 0.95 meters (3.1 feet).
 Males and females have the same size and appearance.
 The animals are noticeably smaller than hyenas.